KesleyDEV/styled-query/README.md

 ### Breakpoints Object

-It's an object containing each break point name as keys and the screen width as values. `styled-media-query` exports the `defaultBreakpoints` object.
+It's an object containing each break point name as keys and the screen width as values. `styled-query` exports the `defaultBreakpoints` object.

 ### Media Generator Object

-A `media generator object` is what is returned from [`generateMedia`](#generateMedia) function or the [default exported object](#default-media) from `styled-media-query`.
+A `media generator object` is what is returned from [`generateMedia`](#generateMedia) function or the [default exported object](#default-media) from `styled-query`.
 Read API section for each method.

 ## 🌼 API